abdulaziz567/ASSIGNMENT-15/README.md

 ## Sample Questions you can try

-- What is artificial intelligence?
+- What is machine learning and how does it work?
-- How does climate change affect environment?
-- What happened in space exploration?
+- What are the security risks in IoT devices?
-- What is cybersecurity?
+- What are the benefits of cloud computing?
-- How does blockchain work?
+- How does natural language processing understand text?
+- What tools do data scientists use?

 ---

 ## Author

-Abdul Aziz
-This project was made as part of university assignment on information retrieval and semantic search.
-"# ASSIGNMENT-15"
+**Abdul Aziz**